Elliott from Earth: Episodes

+Elliott and Frankie tell Mo the truth about what happened to the dinosaurs, upsetting him greatly and leading to a falling-out between them when Mo roars at Elliott for the first time.
+Afterward, Elliott and Frankie notice that everyone on the Centrium suddenly cannot speak the same language anymore, and soon learn that it was caused by a problem with the babbledrogs.
+Elliott and Frankie decide to go into the biosphere that they first crash-landed in, where they meet 105E and discover that something has paralyzed nearly all of the babbledrogs in there, keeping the creatures from "creating language" for the Centrium.
+As they travel through the biosphere, Elliott finds the place where he first met Mo, and feels concerned and upset about what happened earlier.
+Soon, Elliott and Frankie discover that their lost meteorite is the cause of the problems when they find it surrounded by a huge pile of paralyzed babbledrogs.
+Mo, who appears after following them there earlier, is able to recover the lost meteorite and makes up with Elliott when they reunite.
+However, as Mo shows Frankie the meteorite, Frankie accidentally activates it.
+The meteorite turns into the transport sphere again with Frankie and Mo inside, and says that it is taking the two of them to Mo's "home".
+Frankie promises to come back for Elliott just before being launched out of the biosphere and into space, leaving Elliott stunned.

 Production

 Elliott from Earth was first announced on July 2, 2018, when it was greenlit and pitched for 20 episodes by Cartoon Network Studios Europe, consisting mostly of the production team from Cartoon Network's The Amazing World of Gumball.
-Starting production in September 2018, the series creator, original showrunner, scriptwriter, and composition supervisor Guillaume Cassuto expressed that he had the idea of the show a while ago, which he could materialize after gaining experience on Gumballs production.
+Starting production in September 2018, the series creator, Guillaume Cassuto expressed that he had the idea of the show a while ago, which he could materialize after gaining experience on Gumballs production.
 Sarah Fell, a producer of The Amazing World of Gumball, was confirmed to be a creative director for Elliott from Earth and a director for overseeing the development and production of all Turner Kids series across Cartoon Network Studios Europe in January 2019.
+Alongside its CEO, Patricia Hidalgo.
 In December, Guillaume Cassuto announced on his Twitter that in October he left the series due to parting ways with Cartoon Network.
 Mic Graves and Tony Hull, who also worked on The Amazing World of Gumball, took over his role on the production.
-The show was meant to be released in 2020, but it was delayed to the following year, in September.
+The show's music was provided by one of Gumball's composers, Xav Clarke.